 With all these instant communication devices are we really better off than the caveman?
 At least the caveman didn’t worry about voyeurism when he or she went behind a tree or rock to accommodate Mother Nature.
-How do you maintain any independence, privacy, individuality or a valid thought process with all these electronic tentacles and gadgets imbedded in you, sounding off every 15 minutes or so?
+How do you maintain any independence, privacy, individuality or a valid thought process with all these electronic tentacles and gadgets embedded in you, sounding off every few minutes?

 I’ve had it up to my hard drive with all this electronically sponsored social communication.
 I will ruthlessly continue to censor and limit the number of electronic tentacles forced on my wretched soul.